Research Object Guérinière-Seat

 I was lucky, that I (in reality more my horses) had recognized very early on, how dangerous and harmful this lesson might become!

 Since then I'm using mostly the croupe-out and have begun to use Gueriniere's much stronger "croupe-au-mure", which he calls a leg-yielding with the horses's head bent into the direction of movement, with an 80° angle to the wall.
 In the longer, younger Picasso this is produced more or less easily, but with the older, shorter, strongbacked Paco it's considerably harder to achieve and maintain!

-This angle to the wall we are moving along could also be expressed in the angle to the wall we are moving towards, which is 10°.
+This "angle to the wall we are moving along" could also be expressed as "the angle to the wall we are moving towards", which is 10°.
 This 10°-angle appears everywhere with Guerieniere: he uses it in the traversale, in the Karree, the Demi-Volte and the pirouette, too.

-The most important sign for a successful, healthy croup-au-mure, besides the maintaining of the ever steady angle to the wall, is a beautiful arc of the outer front leg over the inner one.
-Only then it reaches the exact point on the new line between hind and front leg.
+The most important sign for a successful, healthy croup-au-mure, besides the maintaining of the ever steady angle to the wall, is a beautiful arc of the outer front leg over the inner one, as this shows it is not on the shoulders.

 Under no circumstances the inner front-leg should be permitted executing a wide, spectacular lunge step, as this brings the horse onto its shoulders and additionally often leads to a falling out of the hind, and thus to a falling apart of the horse.
 By this all the three most important goals of this lesson are missed: The higher erection of the forehand, the increased treading under of the hind legs and the preparation for a canter sideways in the same posture and angle.